godalming123/common-assembly/readme.md

 # Code style for the go code in this repo

 - If you have more than 4 levels of indentation, then you need to refactor your code
+- Lines cannot be longer than 100 charecters